BrandtHill/DJBot/README.md

 ### Bringing it all together

-Now let's try to play something with way too many filters added together to make it sound kind of lo-fi and trippy.
+Now let's try to play something with way too many filters added together to make it sound lo-fi and trippy.

 This will start the song at the 50 second timestamp, slow the sample rate down to 73% of the original lowering pitch and tempo, add a vibrato for crunchy FM, add another vibrato for trippy, slow pitch bending, put a lowpass at 1200 Hz, add a slow phaser, and turn the volume to 3 (heavy saturation).

 `~play -v 3 -s 50 -f asetrate=48000*0.73 -f vibrato=d=0.05:f=698.46 -f vibrato=f=1:d=0.8 -f lowpass=f=1200 -f aphaser=in_gain=0.4:out_gain=0.5:delay=3.0:decay=0.3:speed=0.3:type=t https://www.youtube.com/watch?v=b4RJ-QGOtw4`

 The possibilities are literally infinite.
-Be sure to check out the ffmpeg [audio filters documentation](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters) to learn how to use the inumerable filters and their boundless options.
+Be sure to check out the [ffmpeg audio filters documentation](https://ffmpeg.org/ffmpeg-filters.html#Audio-Filters) to learn how to use the inumerable filters and their boundless options.

 # Troubleshooting

 If you upset `ffmpeg` - with bad parameters or otherwise - and the bot isn't playing when it's supposed to, run the `~stop` command and try playing again.

 If the sound is choppy or cuts out on occasion, it probably is at least partially due to packet loss.
-It could also be due to your machine's inability to process efficient.
+It could also be due to your machine's inability to process audio efficiently.
 Try toggling `-r {true|false}` as some have better luck with one option over the other.